Heating Your Home for Less

 Did you know that heating and cooling your home can, on average, cost more than $900 a year—nearly half your home’s total energy bill?

 A furnace breakdown during cold weather is the last thing anyone wants.
 If your furnace is over 15 years old or showing signs of breaking down, it may be time for a replacement.
 Plan ahead, do your research and schedule a contractor visit sooner than later, to avoid a costly winter emergency.
-If you’re interested in upgrading, our heating and cooling program offers incentives on qualifying furnaces, including dual-fuel heat pumps.
+If you’re interested in upgrading, our heating and cooling program offers instant discounts on qualifying furnaces, including dual-fuel heat pumps.

 What are dual-fuel heat pumps?